SAP-samples/btp-setup-automator/docs/vscode.md

 # Using the Dockerfiles in MS Visual Studio Code (VSCode)

-In case you are using MS VS Code, you can press the key combination command, shift, P and enter the command:
+In case you are using MS VS Code, you need to open the Command Palette (in the menu "View" select "Command Palette") or press the key combination command, shift, P. Then enter the command:

 ```text
 Remote-Containers: Attach to Running Container